Cerebral Palsy Treatment

 - Do not speak a simple sentence for 24 months

-If your child is not reaching these milestones or they show some symptoms of cerebral palsy, you may need to talk to your early childhood nurse, general practitioner or pediatrician.
+If your child is not reaching these milestones or they show some symptoms of cerebral palsy, you may need to talk to your early childhood nurse, pediatrician or general practitioner.

 If these Sign or symptoms are in your child, then contact us for best cerebral palsy treatment.